p00temkin/arctang/README.md

   - The url field points to the NFT digital asset file.
 The ASA metadata is stored on-chain and represented by the note field of the latest valid assetconfig transaction.
 Since the note field is limited to 1KB the metadata JSON is also restricted to this size.
 This design means fetching the metadata is complex and requires access to an archive node, but also allows metadata to be updated with a single transaction and simple access to the mediafile url.
   - Suitable for mutable NFTs where the mediafile is locked, easily accessed, but the compact metadata associated with it changes over time.

-In common for all of these standards is that the four addresses of an ASA (manager, reservice, freeze and clawback) can be updated by the manager address unless it is set to "".
+In common for all of these standards is that the four addresses of an ASA (manager, reserve, freeze and clawback) can be updated by the manager address unless it is set to "".

 ### Supporting ARCs: